Our Executive Director

 Volunteer Communication Coordinator – Barb Henderson

 Barb has worked in and volunteered for numerous not-for-profit and church organizations in the Denver-metro area for the past three decades.
 In 2017, she began researching human trafficking in the Rocky Mountain region and in 2018 volunteered some 300 hours to several organizations all providing services to survivors, including Free Our Girls.
-Early in 2019, Barb started an internship with Free Our Girls, continuing her work as Communications Coordinator, primarily for the Volunteer Experience team.
+Spring 2019, Barb held an internship with Free Our Girls, continuing her work as Communications Coordinator, primarily for the Volunteer Experience team.
+Now that her internship is completed, she continues as a volunteer, and plans to work in the realm of anti-trafficking for years to come.

 If you are interested in learning more about volunteering with Free Our Girls, contact us here.